 Favorite Curricula for Teens with Special Needs

 There’s not ONE right way to homeschool high school because there’s not ONE kind of homeschool high schooler!
 All teens have different academic strengths and academic weaknesses.
-Sometimes the weaknesses are pronounced enough to be considered special needs or learning disabilities.
+When the weaknesses are pronounced enough they can be considered special needs or learning disabilities.